Niels-NTG/gdmc_http_interface/README.md

-GET,PUT,PATCH,DELETE    /entities   Read, create, edit and remove entities from the world GET                     /buildarea  Get the build area defined by the /setbuildarea chat command GET                     /version    Get Minecraft version GET                     /players    Get names, positions, dimensions and camera rotations of all players
+GET,PUT,PATCH,DELETE    /entities   Read, create, edit and remove entities from the world GET                     /buildarea  Get the build area defined by the /setbuildarea chat command GET                     /version    Get Minecraft version GET                     /players    Read players from the world
 ```

 A detailed documentation of the endpoints can be found [over here](./docs/Endpoints.md).